MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

     az role assignment create --role "Cognitive Services User" --assignee $PRINCIPAL_ID --scope $RESOURCE_ID
     ```

+   If you get an error message about not finding a user or service principal in the graph database for your principal, check your role assignments.
+You might need to assign yourself a Global Administrator or Application Administrator role.

 # [Access keys](#tab/keys)

-You can configure the batch deployment to use the OpenAI resource access key to get predictions.
+You can configure the batch deployment to use the access key of your OpenAI resource to get predictions.
 Copy the access key from your account, and keep it for later steps.

 ---

-### Register the OpenAI model
+## Register the OpenAI model

-Model deployments in batch endpoints can only deploy registered models.
-You can use MLflow models with the flavor OpenAI to create a model in your workspace referencing a deployment in Azure OpenAI.
+Model deployments in batch endpoints can deploy only registered models.
+You can use MLflow models with the flavor OpenAI to create a model in your workspace that references a deployment in Azure OpenAI.

-1. Create an MLflow model in the workspace's models registry pointing to your OpenAI deployment with the model you want to use.
-Use MLflow SDK to create the model:

-    > [!TIP]
-    > In the cloned repository in the folder **model** you already have an MLflow model to generate embeddings based on ADA-002 model in case you want to skip this step.
+In the cloned repository, the **model** folder contains an MLflow model that generates embeddings based on the ADA-002 model.

-    ```python
-    import mlflow
-    import openai

-    engine = openai.Model.retrieve("text-embedding-ada-002")

-    model_info = mlflow.openai.save_model(
-        path="model",
-        model="text-embedding-ada-002",
-        engine=engine.id,
-        task=openai.Embedding,
-    )
-    ```

 1. Register the model in the workspace: